Jennifer Roy provides environmental counseling in all areas of environmental law with a particular focus on energy and major infrastructure projects.

 - Habitat conservation plans

-Ms. Roy also counsels clients who are financing wind and solar renewable energy projects on environmental issues under various state and federal statutes.
+Ms. Roy also counsels clients who are financing energy and infrastructure projects on a variety of environmental and social governance issues.

 Prior to law school, Ms. Roy studied Environmental Studies and Public Policy focusing on international environmental law.
 During law school, Ms. Roy served on the editorial staff of the Virginia Environmental Law Journal.